Vuelta a España Preview & Betting Tips

 If you fancy yourself as a bit of a cycling 'nerd' then why not join and start adding your La Vuelta tips, See if you can challenge the tipsters and claim the top spot in the cycling table and pick up a cash reward!

-The La Vuelta kicks off with an individual time trial from Lisbon to Oeiras on the 17th of August, the first of nine stages on this first phase of the tour before the first rest day which comes on the 26th of August, this first phase covered a total of 1,419 km.
+The La Vuelta kicked off with an individual time trial from Lisbon to Oeiras on the 17th of August, the first of nine stages on this first phase of the tour before the first rest day which came on the 26th of August, this first phase covered a total of 1,419 km.

 StageRouteWinner